 Portland man charged with assaulting three deputies in Bethel

-Chance Bellanceau, 39, of Portland, was charged with three counts of assault on an officer and one count each of reckless conduct with a weapon, aggravated criminal mischief, refusing to submit to arrest, and violation of conditions of release, Urquhart said in a news release.
+Chance Bellanceau, 29, of Portland was charged with three counts of assault on an officer and one count each of reckless conduct with a weapon, aggravated criminal mischief, refusing to submit to arrest and violation of conditions of release, Urquhart said in a news release.

 Bellanceau is being held at the Oxford County Jail in Paris.

 The Sheriff's Office received a call at 8:45 p.m.
-Thursday from the homeowner at 339 West Paris Road for a reported unwanted, out-of-control person identified as Bellanceau.
+Thursday from the homeowner at 339 West Bethel Road for a reported unwanted, out-of-control person identified as Bellanceau.

 According to Urquhart, Bellanceau was confronted by deputies and was highly agitated and combative.
-During the incident, he began throwing saw blades, shovels, and other items at them.
-After deputies called for additional law enforcement units, Bellanceau was taken into custody after a physical altercation with law enforcement.
+During the incident, he began throwing saw blades, shovels and other items at them.
+After deputies called for additional law enforcement units, Bellanceau was taken into custody after a physical altercation with officers.

 Bellanceau was taken to Stephens Memorial Hospital for treatment of injuries sustained in the arrest.